abnormalstudent/GazeEstimation/README.md

 First run ```pip install -r requirements.txt``` to install all necessary modules to run the demo (you may change it if you don't want to update torch, though, I believe, it will work on earlier versions too).

-Also, don't forget to download all the weigths and place them into `weights` folder.
+Also, don't forget to download model weights and place them into `weights` folder.

 Hotkeys :
 * ```i``` to disable/enable gaze drawing on <b>i</b>nput image.